boazf/IWG/README.md

 For turning the power off and on, it is neccessary to have a two relay board wired to two GPIO pins.
 The pin numbers are also configurable.<br/><br/>
 There is also an implementation of a web (HTML) site that is used for controlloing and configuring the software.<br /><br />
-The files in the SD directory should be copied to an SD card and be placed in the Ethernet Shield 2.
+The files in the SD directory should be (tree) copied to an SD card and be placed in the Ethernet Shield 2.